asish012/aws-solution-architect-associate/class-notes-cloudguru/m3-01-identity-access-management.md

 ### What is IAM? ###
 IAM allows you to manage users and their level of access to the AWS Console.
+IAM doesn't have a region, its Global.
+All your created Users, Groups, Roles, Policies and other components of IAM are available globally.

 ### What does IAM proved? ###
 - Centralized control of your AWS account.